dankamongmen/scblockchain/README.md

 * `delpstatus`: generate a PatientStatusDelegation transaction
 * `pstatus`: generate a PatientStatus transaction
-* `getpstatus`: show the most recent PatientStatus for the specified patient and patient status delegation type.
+* `getpstatus`: show the most recent PatientStatus for the specified patient and patient status delegation type

 Use of commands that generate signed or encrypted transactions requires an appropriate private key having been loaded with the `-u` option (along with